brianglass/anastasis/files/holy_fathers.md

 10.0pt;color:red;font-style:normal;mso-bidi-font-style:italic">Another.
 You, Lord, are my strength.</span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt">Explain to us, insane and foolish Severos, how the light without beÂ­ginning, the Word and Son of the Father is one composite nature; for if you spoke thus, you would signify another nature; for the flesh and the Word are not one essence, wretch, but two.</span>
+mso-bidi-font-size:10.0pt">Explain to us, insane and foolish Severos, how the light without be­ginning, the Word and Son of the Father is one composite nature; for if you spoke thus, you would signify another nature; for the flesh and the Word are not one essence, wretch, but two.</span>

 <span style="font-size:14.0pt;
 mso-bidi-font-size:10.0pt">In saying one incarnate nature of the Word, the teacher and chief of the Alexandrians propounded a human nature wholly without change and confusion, clearly teaching the two natures and wills to those who wish to think as orthodox.</span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt">All we the faithful proclaim two naÂ­tures of Christ unconfusedly, denouncing utterly all the impiety of Eftyches and the senseless Dioskoros, as we follow the definition of the Holy Fathers and the words of godÂ­like Cyril.</span>
+mso-bidi-font-size:10.0pt">All we the faithful proclaim two na­tures of Christ unconfusedly, denouncing utterly all the impiety of Eftyches and the senseless Dioskoros, as we follow the definition of the Holy Fathers and the words of god­like Cyril.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:
 10.0pt;color:red;font-style:normal;mso-bidi-font-style:italic">Theotokion.</span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt">You, Mother of God, are the CheruÂ­bim chariot; you the place and you the dwelling of the FatherÂ’s Word and God, who put on flesh from your immaculate womb; and so as we worship him who was incarnate from you in two essences, we glorify him.</span>
+mso-bidi-font-size:10.0pt">You, Mother of God, are the Cheru­bim chariot; you the place and you the dwelling of the Father’s Word and God, who put on flesh from your immaculate womb; and so as we worship him who was incarnate from you in two essences, we glorify him.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:
 10.0pt;color:red;font-style:normal;mso-bidi-font-style:italic">Ode 5.
 Christ who enlightened.</span>